MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/exchange-users-activities.md

 The **Monitor** and **Get** activities use filters to determine the values that will invoke a runbook or retrieve activities.
 Property values of potential candidates are compared to the values of the filters to determine if they meet the criteria.
 To specify filtering criteria, you can select one of the available methods of comparison.
 An option is provided to either match or not match the filter using each method.
 For example, the "Does not" version of a method finds any message that does not match the filter.
 All text filters are case sensitive.
 Here are the available filtering options:

--   **Equals**: The property of the message matches the text or number specified in the filter.<br><br>
+-   **Equals**: The property of the message matches the text or number specified in the filter.
--   **Does not equal**: The property of the message does not match the text or number specified in the filter.<br><br>
+-   **Does not equal**: The property of the message does not match the text or number specified in the filter.<
--   **Is less than**: The property of the message is less than the number specified in the filter. <br><br>
+-   **Is less than**: The property of the message is less than the number specified in the filter.
--   **Is less than or equal to**: The property of the message is less than or equal to the number specified in the filter.<br><br>
+-   **Is less than or equal to**: The property of the message is less than or equal to the number specified in the filter.
--   **Is greater than**: The property of the message is greater than the number in the filter.<br><br>
+-   **Is greater than**: The property of the message is greater than the number in the filter.
--   **Is greater than or equal to**: The property of the message is greater than or equal to the number specified in the filter.<br><br>
+-   **Is greater than or equal to**: The property of the message is greater than or equal to the number specified in the filter.
 -   **Contains**: The property of the message contains the exact text specified in the filter.
-Unlike the Equals filter behavior, there can be other text surrounding the matching text. <br><br>
+Unlike the Equals filter behavior, there can be other text surrounding the matching text.
 -   **Does not contain**: the property of the message does not contain the exact text specified in the filter.
-Unlike the Equals filter behavior, there can be other text surrounding the matching text.<br><br>
+Unlike the Equals filter behavior, there can be other text surrounding the matching text.
 -   **Starts with pattern**: The property of the message starts with the exact text specified in the filter.
-Unlike the Equals filter behavior, there can be other text following the matching text.<br><br>
+Unlike the Equals filter behavior, there can be other text following the matching text.

 ### The Run Behavior Tab